 #206, 17511 - 107 Avenue NW | Edmonton, Alberta | T5S 1E5

 Subdivision is the process of dividing land into smaller parcels.
 A proposal might be as simple as subdividing one lot into two lots, but more often proposes a large number of new lots and roads in a developing neighbourhood.
 All subdivisions must follow the Town's Municipal Servicing standards.

-Please call 780-645-1766 to book a meeting with MPS and Town staff (if needed) in advance of filing your application due to the COVID-19 restrictions.
+|Please call 1-780-486-1991 to book a meeting with MPS and Town staff (if needed) in advance of filing your application.

 |Applicant completes application

-|Application Submission||10-14 days||The Subdivision Officer will send a letter to the applicant to notify them that the file has been opened and is in review.
+|MPS will send a letter to the applicant to notify them that the file has been opened and is in review.
 If any documents should be missing from the file, the applicant would be contacted.

-|Review of Application & Referrals||within 20 days||During this time, staff will prepare notifications and send notifications to adjacent landowners and applicable agencies.
+|During this time, MPS will prepare notifications and send notifications to adjacent landowners and applicable agencies.
 Within 20 days, you will be notified via letter stating that the file is "deemed complete".

-|Subdivision Authority decision||within 60 days of a complete application||Once all comments have been returned, the Subdivision Officer prepares a report and schedules a meeting with the Subdivision Authority.
+|Once all comments have been returned, MPS will render their decision.
 According to the Municipal Government Act, the Subdivision Authority has 60 days to make a decision unless an agreement between the parties for an extension has been reached.
 Typically, a decision is able to be rendered within this timeframe.